 Further Investments will be subject to satisfactory due diligence and agreement on price which will be negotiated on an arm's length basis and on normal commercial terms.
+The Company has a right of first offer over other Bilfinger Group assets falling within the Investment Policy, further details of which are contained in the section on the Pipeline Agreement in paragraph 12.1 of Part 8 of this Prospectus.
 It is anticipated that any Further Investments will be acquired out of existing cash resources, borrowings, funds raised from the issue of new capital in the Company or a combination of all three.